 March 2013: The International Press Institute publicly credits the Center’s reports on criminal defamation laws in Caribbean nations with helping to change laws in some of the countries that were the subjects of reports critical of their laws.

-February-March 2013: Center Director Anthony Fargo writes a series of reports comparing the criminal libel laws in the Dominican Republic, Guyana, Suriname, and Trinidad and Tobago with developing international standards on free expression and presents the reports to the International Press Institute in Vienna, which was in the midst of a campaign to persuade Caribbean nations to amend or abolish their criminal libel laws.
+February-March 2013: Center Director Anthony Fargo wrote a series of reports comparing the criminal libel laws in the Dominican Republic, Guyana, Suriname, and Trinidad and Tobago with developing international standards on free expression and presents the reports to the International Press Institute in Vienna, which was in the midst of a campaign to persuade Caribbean nations to amend or abolish their criminal libel laws.

 October 2012: IU graduate student A.Jay Wagner and Center Director Anthony Fargo present a report to the International Press Institute about the status of criminal libel law in the United States.